dotnet/msbuild/documentation/high-level-introduction.md

     - This means if you make changes to a task assembly, your changes may not be reflected until you restart your IDE.
     - This is why I always test using MSBuild from the command line OR write an nunit test that invokes MSBuild directly.
   - Ordering matters, dearly
-    - If file A defines and variable and B uses it, then A must be included before B in all cases.
+    - If file A defines a variable and B uses it, then A must be included before B in all cases.
-    - If you get this wrong, then B will start getting empty string and not the valid variable
+    - Otherwise, B will see the empty string instead of the true value of the variable.
     - This is why people generally use props and targets files to keep the order right
-    - You can not safely refactor MSBuild without serious testing.
+    - You cannot safely refactor MSBuild without serious testing.
   - Everything is a string
-    - Typos will ruin your day, since you’ll get empty strings in places you do not expect
+    - Typos will ruin your day, since you’ll get empty strings in in unexpected places
-    - Make sure your quotes are correct else you will be very confused
+    - Make sure your quotes are correct, or you will be very confused

 ## Further Reading